-It is commonly accepted that residency and fellowship provides the framework for life-time learning and Dr. Chong has continually refined her approach to the facial rejuvenation patient by exceeding continuing medical education requirements, including applying for and being granted Board Certification in Plastic Surgery, as well as thoroughly investigating emerging technologies before adopting them.
+It is commonly accepted that residency and fellowship provides the framework for life-time learning and Dr. Chong has continually refined her approach to the facial rejuvenation patient by exceeding continuing medical education requirements, including applying for and being granted Board Certification in Plastic Surgery, as well as thoroughly investigating emerging technologies for safety and comfort before adopting them.

 Typical Goals of Facial Rejuvenation Patients Include:

-- Redefine the jaw by surgical repositioning of the jowls.
+- Refresh the appearance of the lower face by surgical repositioning of the jowls.

-- Redrape the “turkey gobbler” by remove excess submental (under the chin) fat, recruiting fallen neck muscle bands and resculpting the skin of the neck.
+- Redrape the “turkey gobbler” by removing excess submental (under the chin) fat, recruiting fallen neck muscle bands, and resculpting the skin of the neck.

 Since each patient’s needs and goals are different, Dr. Chong will develop a treatment plan based on your goals and the many options that are currently available that employ the latest techniques in cosmetic surgery.
 It is helpful to bring a photo of yourself 10+ years ago, to your consultation appointment.

-The technique selected for your facelift will address the patient’s areas of dissatisfaction while taking into account their individual medical history, prior cosmetic surgery, available recovery time and the surgeon’s experience, so as to produce safe, predictable and long-lasting results.
+The technique selected for your facelift with necklift (Rhytidectomy with Cervicoplasty) will address the patient’s areas of dissatisfaction while taking into account their individual medical history, prior cosmetic surgery, available recovery time and the surgeon’s experience, so as to produce safe, predictable and long-lasting results.
+A similar approach can be taken to combine a facelift with an eyelid lift (Rhytidectomy with Blepharoplasty).
 Dr. Chong and her staff invite you to bring photos, to your consult, of your face, at an earlier time, when you liked your face.
 Some patients may not be emotionally or logistically ready for surgical solutions.
-Liquid facelifts (combination of fillers and Botox) in conjunction with Ultherapy (non-surgical skin lifting by micro-focused ultrasound) treatments may be satisfactory when facial aging changes are not so advanced.
+Liquid facelifts (combination of fillers and Botox) in conjunction with Cutera Secret RF (microneedling with radio frequency) treatments may be satisfactory when facial aging changes are not so advanced.
 Ultimately, you will be involved in every aspect of your individual treatment plan to restore you to a more youthful version of yourself.